 Roland MC-202 Manual - Concepts

-concepts - lcd display - edit steps - edit realtime - step & gate length - play mode - quickresults - side notes - signal flow
+concepts - sequencer - lcd display - edit steps - record realtime - recording from midi - step & gate length - play mode - quickresults - side notes - signal flow - download

 Concepts of the MC-202 sequencer